|Birth: ||Feb. 23, 1841|

 The following is an excerpt from a Special Edition of THE CARTHAGE PRESS, May 1905 that profiled many of the prominent citizens of Carthage, Missouri.

-Article provided courtesy of Powers Museum of Carthage
+Article provided courtesy of The Powers Museum of Carthage

 CAPTAIN THOS.
 B. TUTTLE CARTHAGE POST-MASTER